Dorchester, Dorset: Transport

 The town is on the A35, a trunk road connecting to Poole in the east and Honiton in the west; the A37 road north to Yeovil; the A352 road north to Sherborne; and the A354 road south to Weymouth.
 Mowlem completed a bypass road to the south and west of the town in 1988, diverting through traffic away from the town centre.
 The A35 is often subject to severe traffic congestion due to it being one of the main routes towards the south-west.

 Buses are operated by First Hampshire & Dorset.
 Notable services include route 10, a frequent service to Weymouth via Upwey and route X51 to Bridport.
 Damory Coaches and South West Coaches also operate local and regional services.
-National Express and Megabus operate long-distance coach journeys stopping at Dorchester with destinations including London Victoria and Weymouth.
+National Express operates long-distance coach journeys stopping at Dorchester with destinations including London Victoria and Weymouth.

 Media

 Local radio stations serving Dorchester include Greatest Hits Radio Dorset, BBC Radio Solent, and community radio station Keep 106, which grew from the County Hospital's hospital radio station.
-Local television news coverage is by BBC South Today in Southampton, ITV Meridian in Whiteley, BBC Spotlight in Plymouth and ITV West Country in Bristol.
+Local television is by BBC South in Southampton, ITV Meridian in Whiteley, BBC South West in Plymouth and ITV West Country in Bristol.
 Dorchester's regular print media comprises the Dorset Echo.

 Many homes in Dorchester have access to fibre broadband services provided by private companies.
 The town is part of the second phase of Superfast Dorset, a project to increase fibre broadband availability within the county, which has been completed.